 Wonderland Spectacle Co.

 Parades are an excellent way to reach out to your community and connect with a broader audience.
-Wonderland Spectacle Company Artist Greg Cook and I lead community workshops in creating themed parade banners, signs and masks that really stand out visually and involve everybody to tell your community organization’s story.
+Wonderland Spectacle Co.
+Artist Greg Cook and I lead community workshops in creating themed parade banners, signs, masks and murals that really stand out visually and involve everybody to tell your community organization’s story.
 Together, we can make a lasting impression.
 More details can be found in Workshops and also our holiday parade spectacle guide.